dev-tronghieu/laplalaplanh/README.md

 - Single color: Set the light to a specific color the user chooses
 - Flashing: Make the light flash on and off at regular intervals
-- Pulse: Create a pulsating effect by smoothly varying the brightness
 - Rainbow: Cycle through a spectrum of colors similar to a rainbow
-- Party: Randomly change colors and brightness levels for a dynamic and lively effect

 ## Data flow